Thai Yoga, is an exercise practice that would take you to a place of relaxation and better physical and mental well-being.

-Book now your next private or group class of Thai Yoga with Giovanni.
+Book now your next private Thai Yoga class with Giovanni.

 He teaches his students to practice those exercises in order to help us, students, to understand how to reduce physical tension from the body, and to be a better practitioner.
 Even though he doesn’t call them Thai Yoga.

 When I left Thailand after my 1st period of training with Pichest (early 2018), I start practising these exercises nearly daily.
 I was not following a specific sequence, and I was not offering yet the workshop.

 As I kept working as a massage therapist, and I was suggesting these exercises to my clients, to keep tensions low and enforce the job done with the Thai Massage, I then realise how all these exercises put together, could actually help others heal their bodies and improve their health.

 I start then offering these classes at the Dancehouse in Carlton, and occasionally I will offer free classes at the Carlton Garden too.

 So how it works a Thay Yoga class?

 Well, as per Thai Massage based, those exercises aim to work on muscle’s tensions and reproduce physiological responses that massage would usually generate.